TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Index.rst

 The names of the marks and subparts are now used in the TypoScript template to insert dynamic content into the HTML template at those places, where the marks respectively subparts are.

-Having a look at the section on the cObject TEMPLATE you will notice that there are two properties which hold the configuration for subparts and marks.
+Having a look at the section on the :code:`TEMPLATE` object you will notice that there are two properties which hold the configuration for subparts and marks.

 Quite logically, inside the property "subparts" we can define the rendering instructions for our subparts